empa-scientific-it/cleedpy/docs/index.md

 - C compilers are an intrinsic part of any Linux distribution and, thus, freely available on every PC workstation.

 Initially, the name ”CLEED” was just a working title originating from the programming language used.
 Later it was decided to that ”C” should stand for Cambridge, however major contributions to the package were added since by W. Braun in Erlangen, Germany, (1998 - 2001), P. de Andres and M. Blanco-Rey in Madrid, Spain, (2000 - 2005) and Z. V. Zheleva in Reading, UK, (2007 - 2011).

+In 2023 the CLEEDpy project started in collaboration with Aliaksadr Yakutovich, EMPA, Zürich, with the aim of making the package more user friendly and link it with already existing modelling codes.

 ## LEED pattern